-The cost of a business license starts at $50.
+The business license fee in West Jordan starts at $50.

-Orem – All businesses operating in the city limits of Orem will need to register for a business license.
-Two licenses are available; the Commercial Business License and Home Occupation License.
+Orem – All businesses operating in Orem’s city limits will need to register for a business license.
+Two licenses are available; the Commercial Business License and Home Occupation Business License.

 Businesses that serve or handle food, offer public pool or spa access, tattooing or piercing establishments, or tanning salons will need to first register with the Utah County Health Department before registering for a business license.

-Utah Business Tax Number – Businesses that are engaged in selling or leasing tangible personal property or taxable services in Utah need to register for a Utah Sales Tax License from the State Tax Commission.
+Businesses that are engaged in selling or leasing tangible personal property or taxable services in Utah need to register for a Utah Sales Tax License from the Utah State Tax Commission.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Utah include; accountants, electricians, handymen, hunting guides, landscapers and many more.
-Additional information, fees and licensing requirements for professions are available from the Utah Division of Occupation and Professional Licensing.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Utah include; accountants, electricians, handymen, hunting guides, landscapers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Utah Division of Occupation and Professional Licensing.

-In addition to professional licenses from the Division of Occupation and Professional Licensing, businesses in a variety of industries also need licensing such as food establishments, daycares, salvage yards.
+In addition to professional licenses from the Utah Division of Occupation and Professional Licensing, businesses in a variety of industries also need licensing, such as food establishments, daycares, and salvage yards.

-Business Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to file a Business Name Registration (also known as a Doing Business As or DBA) with the Utah Division of Corporations and Commercial Code.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to file a Business Name Registration (also known as a Doing Business As or DBA) with the Utah Division of Corporations and Commercial Code.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Utah for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.